Dark-VenomX/todolist/README.md

-Certainly!
-Here's a basic README template for your todo list project:

----

 # Todo List App

 A simple todo list application with features to add, edit, delete tasks, and filter tasks based on their completion status.